GannettDigital/simulato/docs/_pages/walk-through.md

 A part of running the tests is arriving at our desired location.
 As we are using selenium to control our browser we will need to first make use of the driver to get there.
 Fortunately a navigation component is very simple as it doesn't have to deal with the elements or the models of the component and only needs to interact with the actions piece.

-Let us go through it piece by piece:
+Let us go through it piece by piece, first create a file in the components directory 'navigate-to-test-site.js', and include the following:

     'use strict';